When did the UK smoking ban come in?

 In 2006, Parliament voted to ban smoking in all workplaces, on public and work transport, in pubs, clubs, membership clubs, cafes, restaurants and shopping centres in England and Wales.

 The smoking ban came into force in Scotland on March 26th 2006.
 In Wales, it was enforced from April 2nd.
 In Northern Ireland, the ban came into effect on April 30th.
-England followed suit on July 1st 2007, with the entire UK now officially smoke-free in public places.
+England followed suit on July 1st 2007, as the entire UK now officially smoke-free in indoor public places.

 The majority of workplaces, shops, public transport and other public environments had banned or at least restricted smoking as a matter of policy by the mid 1990s, but it remained legal to smoke in most licensed premises.

-However, in the years leading up to the ban, there was an increase in support for more restrictions on smoking in public places.
+In the years leading up to the 2006 smoking ban, there was an increase in support for more restrictions on smoking in public places.
 Although this partly reflected the decline in the numbers of smokers, it also reflected the greater assertiveness of non-smokers, many of whom were less prepared to tolerate smoking.

 Legislation to this effect was introduced in October 2005, as part of the health improvement and protection bill.
 The ban was intended to come into force in 2007.